Get help

 What you can do to reduce overdose risk if you or someone you know uses drugs:

-- Don’t use alone.
+- Don’t use drugs when you are alone.
 Have someone with you so they can help if you overdose and lose consciousness.

 - Don’t trust your drug tolerance.
 Drug content and potency is not predictable, even within the same batch.
 Even people who have a high tolerance for opioids face an increased risk of death because of the inconsistency in the drug supply.
 Always go slow and do a test amount.